The Importance of Wearing Socks – Should Kids Wear Socks with Grippers or No Grippers?

 If the socks are fitted too short, they will end up constricting your kids’ toe movement and make your kids’ toes overlap and rub against each other —this can lead to blisters— On the other hand, if the socks are fitted too long, they will end up bunching up below your kids’ feet and your child will feel uncomfortable and refuse to wear them.

 How to Get the Correct Sock Size for Your Child? – Get It Right!

-You should always ignore the label the reads “sock size” or “age guidelines”.
-In order to provide your child’s with the correct sock size, you must always look under the label “shoe size” in the socks’ tags.
+You should always ignore the label that reads “sock size” or “age guidelines”.
+To provide your child with the correct sock size, you must always look under the label “shoe size” in the socks’ tags.
 This is the most effective way to find your child’s correct sock size.
-Take a look at the two pictures below for clarification:
+Take a look at the image below for clarification: